 If you asked each of your team, what the future of the business looked like, how many different answers would you get, or would they be able to answer at all?
 It may be worth doing that exercise to see whether your direction is clear.

-Businesses which have a future vision have far more chance of achieving it.
+Businesses that have a future vision have far more chance of achieving it.
 If it only exists in your head, you really need to write it down.
-As the Chinese proverb has it, “The feintest ink is better than the most retentive memory”.
-But don’t stop there, make that feintest ink bold, share it with the team, share it again, until everybody can intuitively say where you are all heading.
+As the Chinese proverb has it, “The faintest ink is better than the most retentive memory”.
+But don’t stop there, make that faintest ink bold, share it with the team, share it again, until everybody can intuitively say where you are all heading.
 Keep the message simple and clear, so that it’s memorable and repeatable.

 Fourth Sigma – Let the team help to plan the journey

 With the direction clear, the journey still may not be.
 Work with the team to design the roadmap to help you get there.

 Give people time, away from the day to day, to consider how they will play their part in achieving the vision.
 You may want to start from the vision and work backwards (right to left).
 This can make it easier to understand the steps, as it may be too difficult to envisage getting from your current state to your future one.

 Fifth Sigma – Focus on people over technical solutions, by a large margin

 The best technical solution will fail if the team doesn’t get behind it.
 On the other hand, mediocre technical solutions can get great results if everybody plays their part in making it successful.
 With this in mind, invest 70% of your effort in working with people in the right way.

 If you have performance management processes, ask yourself if they are there to manage employees, or to enable them.
 The vast majority of people come to work wanting to do a great job.
 Make sure you create an environment that allows that to happen.
 Make contributing to success the norm.